 Six of the 43 nations automatically qualify for the finals.
 They include the host nation, along with Germany, France, Italy, Spain and the UK.
 The other countries, including Australia, battle it out in two semi-finals, with the top ten performances from each heading through to the Grand Finals.

-The annual song contest begins early Wednesday morning on May 9, with the first semi-final starting at 5am AEST.
+The annual song contest began early Wednesday morning on May 15, and the first semi-final started at 5am AEST featuring our very own Kate Miller-Heidke.

-The second semi-final, which includes Australia’s Jessica Mauboy, is scheduled for Friday, May 11, and you can tune in live at 5am AEST.
+The second semi-final is scheduled for Friday, May 17, and you can tune in live at 5am AEST.

-The big finale, however, is on Sunday, May 13 (which just so happens to be Mother's Day), with an early morning start of 5am AEST for us Aussies who want to tune in.
+The big finale, however, is on Sunday, May 19, with an early morning start of 5am AEST again for us Aussies who want to tune in.

 Eurovision has been broadcast live ever since it began in 1956 and is watched by millions, not just in Europe, but by several non-participating countries like the United States, Canada, New Zealand and China.
 200 million people worldwide are expected to watch this year’s edition of Eurovision.